 Liamuiga, which means “fertile land,” is a prime destination for avid hikers who will find the trails lined with local flora, tangled vines, rare tropical flowers, and plenty of wildlife.
 Don’t be surprised if you catch vervet monkeys peering down at you from the tree canopy—this is their home.

 Reaching the summit at 3,000 feet takes about three hours of ascent, so pack plenty of water and snacks, wear sturdy shoes and sun protection, and plan to spend at least half a day earning the experience of seeing the island (and nearby Saba and St. Eustatius) from its highest point.
-Mount Liamuiga is also the tallest peak in the British Leeward Islands.
+Mount Liamuiga, one of the best places to hike in the Caribbean, is also the tallest peak in the British Leeward Islands.

 11: Climb Aboard the St. Kitts Scenic Railway